BETHESDA HOSPITAL – MARYLAND

 One hour later, Mac was taken back into her room, full of flowers and balloons.
 On the white dresser sat proudly a huge Teddy Bear, bigger than little AJ, dressed in a flight jacket, harboring goggles and an old helmet, seemingly ready to fly over the Atlantic aboard the Spirit of St Louis.
 From his arm flew another balloon, with the golden words ‘for Pat, our little princess, from Tuna, Skippy and Skates’.

-Their friends came into the room, silent, ready to leave in the second if they were interrupting, but Mac’s bright smile was an invitation for them to feel comfortable.
+Mac’s friends came into the room, silent, ready to leave in the second if they were interrupting, but Mac’s bright smile was an invitation for them to feel comfortable.
 AJ forgot his usual discretion and kissed the young mother on both cheeks, telling her how much little Pat was cute and beautiful, and how honored he felt that she asked him to be her godfather.

 Harriet put down another flowers spray, and as Mac began to protest they were all spoiling her, Harriet added :

 » No, Ma’am, these flowers were sent from Australia, from Bud, Loren and Mic.
-Bud wished he could be there for you today, but their investigation is quite complicated, and as I told him on phone the labor had began, Mic Brumby dragged them into a flower shop.
+Bud wished he could be there for you today, but their investigation is quite complicated, and as I told him on phone the labor had begun, Mic Brumby dragged them into a flower shop.
 They called three times before now to know how things are and how you feel, Ma’am. »

 » I’m with you, Sarah, I love you two and I’ll always protect you. »